Chainage-in/Chainage/data-drop/README.md

 ## Where to get each thing

-**Toll plaza traffic and revenue.** IHMCL publishes a VC Wise Monthly ETC FASTag Report at ihmcl.co.in/etc-transaction-reports as a PDF for each month, broken down by plaza and vehicle class.
+**Plaza level volumes and collections.** IHMCL publishes a VC Wise Monthly ETC FASTag Report at ihmcl.co.in/etc-transaction-reports as a PDF for each month, broken down by plaza and vehicle class.
 The Timeline tab lists and links every one of these automatically.
-Open the month you need, copy the rows for your plazas into a CSV here with `plaza` and `corridor` filled in.
+Open the month you need and copy the rows you want into a CSV here, filling in `plaza` and `corridor`.

-Read IHMCL's own disclaimer before you use any of it.
-They state the data is subject to post settlement adjustment and reconciliation, that they make no warranty as to accuracy or finality, and that it should not be relied on for bidding or commercial decision making.
-Treat it as indicative and verify against concessionaire or authority records.
+Read the publisher's own disclaimer before using any of it.
+They state the figures are subject to later adjustment and reconciliation, make no warranty as to accuracy or finality, and advise against relying on them for any commercial decision.
+Treat them as indicative and check against the operator or authority.

 **GDP and GSDP.** MoSPI publishes National Accounts and state series at mospi.gov.in.
 Download the relevant table, keep the year and value columns, and